ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

      * Mechanical (unable to penetrate)
-  - Postmating Isolating Mechanisms (failed egg fertilisation, sterile birth) Evolutionary species (phenotypically distinct, so useful in fossils) Cladogensis is when species branches into two or more (anagensis is one) Allopatric speciation from geographic isolation (chimpanzees and bonobos Congo river) Parapatric speciation have adjacent regions with large geographic area (baboons)
+  - Postmating Isolating Mechanisms (failed egg fertilisation, sterile birth) Evolutionary species (phenotypically distinct, so useful in fossils) Cladogensis is when species branches into two or more due to geographic isolation (anagensis is one) Allopatric speciation from geographic isolation (chimpanzees to bonobos Congo river) Parapatric speciation have adjacent regions with large geographic area (baboons)

 * Fossil is any trace organism, e.g. insect in resin, bone, etc.